gss-patricia/frontend-challenges/README.md

 Lista com os principais desafios Javascript, CSS e outras linguagens, pois acredito que aprender se divertindo é a melhor maneira.

+> A great way to improve your skills when learning to code is by solving coding challenges.
+List of best coding challenges and resources to help new and intermediate developers improve their skills, prepare for interviews, and progress in their careers.
+The ordering of the list is based on level of difficulty (beginner to advanced).

 Caso, você conheça algum desafio que não esteja listado aqui, adorariamos acrescentar em nossa lista.

+> If you know of any challenges that aren't listed here, we would love to add you to our list.

 **Sumário**